ariannamethod/Arianna/README.md

 `config/`.
 The bot responds with the closest matches.
 If you update the files, run `/index` to rebuild the search vectors.

+### Linked page previews

+If your message contains a URL, Arianna will fetch a short snippet from that page and include it in the prompt.
+This allows the bot to read and discuss linked articles or websites.

 ## Deployment

 A simple [Procfile](./Procfile) is provided for platforms such as Heroku: